zushenyan/Predefined-Color-Picker/README.md

 ```
 event will return `index` number which corresponds to the upper part colors(palette) and color in string.

-And do the following to remove the event.
+And do the following if no longer need to listen on change:
 ```JavaScript
 pcp.removeEventListener(listenerName);
 ```